Playing Behind The Beat

 “I remember reading a MD article from the 80’s with John “J.R.”
 Robinson, where he explains the “behind vs. ahead” idea.
 He keeps his bass drum exactly on, but only changes the snare slightly depending on what the music needs.
 That guy truly is a master in the studio.”

-When I drum, I think of my snare drum just like the cowbell mentioned above.
-I slow it down just a tad to get the effect.
+When I drum, my snare drum acts like the cowbell mentioned above.
+I slow it down on purpose to get the effect.
 I remember playing with a band where the players tended to rush the music.
 For me as a drummer, I would either have to follow them, in which case the tempo got quicker and quicker.
 Or I would hold the tempo and hope they would get it.
 I suggested to everyone to delay their playing a bit.
-Make their change from note to note, or chord to chord a little slower than usual.
-The results was dramatic, and everyone could feel it.
+Make the changes they made from note to note, or chord to chord a little slower than usual.
+The results were dramatic, and everyone could feel it.
 There was much more space to the music.
 The song actually came alive.

-Earth Wind and Fire.
-Yes I know they are old school.
+Go take a listen to Earth Wind and Fire.
+Yes, I know they are old school.
 Anyway… Take a listen to Can’t Hide Love and notice the movement.
 It’s slow and dragged back.
 Notice how your body starts to move with the song.
 It’s a groove that pulls you into an interesting zone.
 Almost hypnotic if you ask me.
 As said before, not all music calls for playing behind the beat.

 If you find this info helpful, let’s uplift the music community and share it with your band mates.